ninchat/ninchat-api/api.md

 - `followable` : boolean (writable by operators)

-	The `follow_channel` action may be used.
+	The `follow_channel` action may be used (by anyone).
 The channel must also be disclosed.

 - `name` : string (writable by operators)